wharfkit/website/src/lib/docs/SessionKit/Restore.md

 ---
 title: Restore
 description: The restore method of the Session Kit allows the retrieval and use of a persisted Session between uses of an application.
-category: SessionKit
+category: Session Kit
 published: true
-requiresReview: true
 ---

 # Restore

 The `restore` method is made available on the [SessionKit](/docs/sessionkit/session-kit-factory) instance.
 When called, the `SessionKit` instance will access its own [SessionStorage](/docs/sessionkit/session-storage) in an attempt to return a valid [Session](/docs/sessionkit/session) for the application to use.
-This method is intended to be used on page load to restore any previous user sessions automatically, as well as in the use of any form of account switcher that allows the end user to switch between accounts in a multi-account environment.
+This method is intended to be used on page load to restore any previous user sessions automatically, or when any form of account switcher that allows the end user to switch between accounts is being used in a multi-account environment.

 ## Usage